How is aluminum made?

-Get the highlights on aluminium's journey from bauxite, through production, use and recycling.
+Get the highlights on aluminum's journey from bauxite, through production, use and recycling.

-Alumina, or aluminium oxide, is extracted from the bauxite through refining.
+Alumina, or aluminum oxide, is extracted from the bauxite through refining.

 The bauxite is then transported to plants where the clay is washed off and the bauxite passes through a grinder.